 All drug testing conducted under this policy shall be completed using laboratories that are certified by the Department of Health & Human Services (DHHS) and the Substance Abuse & Mental Health Services Administration (SAMHSA).
-All alcohol testing will be administered by certified Breath Alcohol Technicians, qualified to administer such tests.
+All alcohol testing will be administered by certified Breath Alcohol Technicians qualified to administer such tests.
 All drug testing will be administered using Title 49 Code of Federal Regulations Part 40, as our guide.
 The lab will screen the samples for the major drugs of abuse and all suspect positives will be confirmed via Gas Chromatography-Mass Spectrometry ("GC/MS").
+The lab will not screen for nonpsychoactive cannabis metabolites.
 All confirmed positives will then be reviewed by the County's certified Medical Review Officer (MRO).
-All "Dilute" or "Unsuitable for Testing" specimens may require re-testing via an alternative testing method, at the County's discretion.
+All "Dilute" or "Unsuitable for Testing" specimens may require retesting via an alternative testing method, at the County's discretion.